-The sample was provided to me to test and review.
-I am not affiliated with the company or its sellers in any way and write this review with my best unbiased opinion regardless of how the review turns out.
+I would like to thank Tanchjim for sending me the Oxygen to test and review.
+I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.

 I am a professional musician, producer and audio engineer with experience in the performing, recording and pro-audio industry.
 I test products on a technical and musical level and try to write reviews as simple as possible from a music fan’s perspective.

 I majorly listen to rock, acoustic, pop and metal and occasionally listen to EDM songs which are doing the rounds on the radio and charts.